Cognigy/Documentation/docs/_includes/ai/file-storage.md

 === "Azure Blob Storage Container"
     1. Make sure that you have access to [Azure Blob Storage Container](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) and at least one container has been created, or [create a new one](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container).
-Note that the bucket must be publicly available; otherwise, users cannot upload files via chat.
+Note that the container must be publicly available; otherwise, users cannot upload files via the chat interface.
     2. Open the [Azure portal](https://portal.azure.com/#home).
     3. In the **Azure services** section, select **Storage Accounts**.
     4. On the **Storage Accounts** page, copy the container name from the **Name** column and save it for later use.
     5. In the left-side menu, go to **Security + networking** and select **Access Keys**.
     6. On the **Access Keys** page, copy the name from the **Storage account name** field and the key from the **Key** field for later use.
-    7. Go to the Endpoint on the Cognigy.AI side, use the existing one or create a new one.
+    7. On the Cognigy.AI side, open the Project that contains the Endpoint for which you want to configure file uploads.
+In the left-side menu of the Project, select **Deploy > Endpoints**.
+On the **Endpoints** page, select one of the Endpoints that supports file uploads or create a new one.
     8. On the **Endpoints Settings** page, go to the **File Storage** section.
     9. From the **File Storage Provider** list, select **Azure**.
     10. Next to the **Azure Connection**, click **+**.
     11. In the **New Connection** window, fill in the following fields:
-        - **Container Name** — enter the Container Name that you copied and saved previously.
+        - **Container Name** — the name of the container that you copied and saved previously.
-        - **Account** — enter the Storage account name that you copied and saved previously.
+        - **Account** — enter the storage account name that you copied and saved previously.
         - **Account Key** — enter the key that you copied and saved previously.
     12. Click **Create**, then **Save**.

 === "Amazon S3 Bucket"
     1. Make sure that you have access to [Amazon S3 Bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) and that at least one bucket has been created, or [create a new one](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html).
-Note that the bucket must be publicly available; otherwise, users cannot upload files via chat.
+Note that the bucket must be publicly available; otherwise, users cannot upload files via the chat interface.
     2. Open the [Amazon S3 console](https://console.aws.amazon.com/s3/).
     3. On the **Amazon S3** page, go to the **General purpose buckets** tab.
     4. From the **Name** column, copy the name of the bucket and save it for later use.
     5. From the **AWS Region** column, copy the region ID, for example, `us-east-1`, and save it for later use.
     6. In the upper-right corner, go to your account, then select **Security credentials**.
     7. On the **My Security Credentials** page, go to **Access keys** and click **Create access key**.
     8. On the **Alternatives to root user access keys** page, review the security recommendations.
-To continue, select the checkbox, and then **Create access key**.
+To continue, select the checkbox, and then click **Create access key**.
 On the **Retrieve access key** page, your access key ID is displayed.
     9. Under **Secret access key**, click **Show** and then copy the access key ID and secret key from your browser window and save them for later use.
 Click **Done**.
 If you want to use temporary access with MFA instead of a secret key, you need a [session token](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetSessionToken.html#:~:text=Returns%20a%20set%20of%20temporary,key%2C%20and%20a%20security%20token).
-To set up a session token, obtain this value via API and specify the token in the `AWS_SESSION_TOKEN` variable in the `values.yaml` file.
+To set up a session token, obtain this value via AWS API and specify the token in the `AWS_SESSION_TOKEN` variable in the `values.yaml` file.
 For more information, read [Using temporary credentials with AWS resources](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html).
-    10. Go to the Endpoint on the Cognigy.AI side, use the existing one or create a new one.
+    10. On the Cognigy.AI side, open the Project that contains the Endpoint for which you want to configure file uploads.
+In the left-side menu of the Project, select **Deploy > Endpoints**.
+On the **Endpoints** page, select one of the Endpoints that supports file uploads or create a new one.
     11. On the **Endpoints Settings** page, go to the **File Storage** section.
-    12. From the **File Storage Provider** list, select **Amazon**.
+    12. From the **File Storage Provider** list, select **AWS**.
     13. Next to **Google Cloud Connection**, click **+**.
     14. In the **New Connection** window, fill in the following fields:
         - **Access Key ID** — enter the access key ID that you copied and saved previously.